-Module A - Integumentary, Sensory, and Nervous Systems, Patient Care and Communication
+MODULE A - Integumentary, Sensory, and Nervous Systems, Patient Care and Communication

-Module A emphasizes patient care, including physical examinations and procedures related to the eyes and ears, the nervous system, and the integumentary system.
-Students will have an opportunity to work with and review patient charts and perform front office skills related to records management, appointment scheduling, and bookkeeping.
+Module A emphasizes patient care, including physical examinations and procedures related to the eyes and ears, and the integumentary system.
+Students will have an opportunity to perform front office skills related to records management, appointment scheduling, telephone screening, and processing mail.
 Students gain skills in communication (verbal and nonverbal) when working with patients both on the phone and in person.
-Students develop working knowledge of basic anatomy and physiology of the special senses (eyes and ears), nervous and integumentary system, common diseases and disorders, and medical terminology related to these systems.
-Students check vital signs, obtain blood samples, and prepare and administer injections.
-Also introduced are strategies for dealing with change, setting goals, and getting motivated.
-Students learn how to prepare an attractive business letter, along with demonstrating increasing speed and accuracy on the computer keyboard and in medical transcription.
+Students develop working knowledge of basic anatomy and physiology of the special senses (eyes and ears), and integumentary system, common diseases and disorders, and medical terminology related to these systems.
+Students will transfer patients from a wheelchair, measure weight and height, perform eye screening tests, check vital signs, obtain blood samples, and prepare and administer injections.
+Students practice using an electronic health record.
+Students learn how to prepare an attractive business letter, along with demonstrating increasing speed and accuracy on the computer keyboard.
 Students build on their keyboarding and word processing skills related to word processing and spreadsheet programs, with acceptable progress through the identified text(s).
 Out-of-class activities will be assigned and assessed as part of this module.
-Prerequisite: MAINTRO Lecture Hours: 40 Clinical Lab Hours: 30 Computer Lab Hours: 10
+Lecture Hours: 40 Clinical Lab Hours: 40 Outside Hours: 20 Prerequisite: HCIN

-Module B - Muscular System, Infection Control, Minor Office Surgery, and Pharmacology
+MODULE B - Muscular System, Infection Control, Minor Office Surgery, and Pharmacology